wingify/please.js/README.md

 ## Roadmap

 * Add support for communication in Chrome Extensions.
-* Add support for making please function accept jQuery selectors.
+* Add support for making please function accept a jQuery selector.
 * Document please.$ and improve its functionality.

 ## License